Example

 hooks to trigger events that should happen during different stages of running a feature file.

-from grizzly.environment import before_feature as grizzly_before_feature, after_feature as grizzly_after_feature, before_scenario, after_scenario, before_step
+from grizzly.environment import before_scenario, after_scenario, before_step

 def before_feature(context: Context, *args: Tuple[Any, ...], **kwargs: Dict[str, Any]) -> None: